Microchip-MPLAB-Harmony/aws_cloud/readme.md

 This repository contains following three components for configuration and code generation.

-##AmazonFreeRTOS Component
+## AmazonFreeRTOS Component

-Amazon FreeRTOS component is used to configure and generate Amazon FreeRTOS code, indepdent of any hardware configuration
+Amazon FreeRTOS component is used to configure and generate FreeRTOS code, indepdent of any hardware configuration

 ![Things Screen](doc/images/H3_Component_1.png)

-##AmazonHWInterface component
+## AmazonHWInterface component

-The Hardware interface components is used for device specific (E5x/D5x/E70/S70/V70/V71/PIC32MZEF) and Hardware specific (Ethernet/WIFI, NVM/ECC608) configuration and harcode generation.
+The Hardware interface component is used to abstract device, interface and key storage configuration and code generation.

 ![Things Screen](doc/images/H3_Component_2.png)